edauterman/SafetyPin/README.md

 This will produce figures 8, 9, 10, and 11 in the `bench/out` folder.
 Details about running these experiments and the plots that are produced are included below.
 The figures we generated running the same scripts are included in `bench/ref`.

+Each experiment follows the same general pattern.
+To run the experiment for Figure x, go to the `bench` folder and run `python3 exp_figx.py`, which will output raw data in `out/figx.dat`.
+To plot the data, run `python3 plot_figx.py`.

 ### Figure 8

 Run the experiment and plot the data for Figure 8 showing datacenter size vs audit time: